JAMelendezD/MolecularDynamicsPymol/index.md

 ```
 ray 5000
 ```
 and save the image as a png.
 Repeat the same but this time calculate the thickness locally.
 Play around with the color by typing spectrum b, and hitting tab.
-Your results should look similar to this:
+Your results should look like this:

 <p align="center">
   <img width="700" src="./media/apl.png">